Balkghar/dai-lab-http-infrastructure/README.md

 The API depends on a MongoDB database to store the application data.
 Some environment variables are also required to be set in the `.env` file in order to connect to the database.

+The API is unit tested using JUnit and Mockito.
+The tests are located in the [./api/src/test](./api/src/test) directory.

 See the [API documentation](./api/README.md) for a detailed description of the API.

 ## Environment variables